haryash/datacleaningHAR/README.md

 	install.packages('dplyr')

 ## How it works
-1. The script first parses all of the test data text files
+1. The script first parses all of the test data text files, including the activity number, all of the variables and the subjects
 2. It replaces the activity numbers with their respective labels
 3. It renames the the columns with the names loaded from the features.txt-file
 4. It clips together the different sets to create a complete test-data set